The complete guide to small business accounting

 This area can often cause confusion.
 To clarify, here are some examples of what can be claimed as an expense when doing your small business accounting:

-- Labor: Full-time employees, independent contractors, consultants and freelancers all fall within this category.
+- Labour.
+Full-time employees, independent contractors, consultants and freelancers all fall within this category.

-- Entertainment: You’re allowed to claim £150 a year per employee for entertainment (which includes yourself).
-For example, your Christmas party, if open to all employees that costs under £150 per employee, would count as an expensable entertainment event.
+- Entertainment.
+You’re allowed to claim £150 a year per employee for entertainment (which includes yourself).
+For example, if you host a holiday party for your staff, you can claim £150 (including VAT) per guest.
 Note that you cannot claim any entertainment expenses if you’re a sole trader.

 What can’t you claim as a business expense?